raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Tiff (Wai Tung) Chan</h2>
                     <h3>Junior</h3>
                     <h3>Biology</h3>
-                    <p>Tiff is a rising junior studying MCD Biology.
+                    <p>Tiff is a junior studying MCD Biology.
 She joined the lab in September 2024 as a research intern.
 She assists with blood and tissue processing alongside with general lab items and helps the lab manager and technician for experiments.
 Outside of the lab, tiff enjoys playing volleyball and hanging out with friends.
 Going on, she plans to attend medical school in Hong Kong after graduating from the University of Washington.</p>
                 </div>
             </div>
             <div class = "card" id = "i34">